ianwhite355/Calculator-app/README.md

 If I had more time, I would consider implementing the following features and improvements:

--Unit test
+- Unit test
--Themes, Dark and light mode
+- Themes (Dark and light mode)
--Complete history functionality
+- Complete history functionality